MathSEE-Modeling-Week/Modeling-Week/README.md

 1. Run the [UM-Bridge server](UQ/MC_server.ipynb) as defined in section **2.1** to set up the model.
 2. Connect the [MC client](UQ/MC_client.ipynb) to the server and evaluate the function $f(x)$ at random points $X_i \sim \mathcal{U}([0, 1])$.
 3. Look at the result of the MC estimator and vary the sample size $N$ to see how it affects the accuracy of the estimate.

-Note: If you are running your server and client in a notebook you must put them in two different files to prevent the server from blocking the client's execution.

 ## 4 UQ Application
 In this exercise we are looking at the Predator-Prey Model from section 1 as a UQ problem and solve it using the MC method.